ProjectLibertyLabs/social-app-template/frontend/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-**NOTES**

-- Sign in with Frequency v1 requires installing a Polkadot-compatible browser extension.
-You will be prompted to install a compatible one.
+#### NOTES

-- To use Sign in with Frequency v2, which uses Frequency Access, you _must_ be connected to Paseo Testnet or Mainnet.
+#### Sign in with Frequency
+"Sign in with Frequency" (SIWF) currently exists in two different flavors: "v1" and "v2".
+* SIWFv1 is web3-native and requires a Polkadot-compatible crypto wallet browser extension.
+It is currently the only way to test when running against a local development chain.
+* SIWFv2 is "web2-friendly" and utilizes an emailed "magic link" sent by Frequency Access.
+It can currently only be used when running against the Frequency Mainnet or Testnet chains, with the corresponding publicly-deployed instance of Frequency Access.

-The page will reload if you make edits.\
+* The page will reload if you make edits.\
 You will also see any lint errors in the console.

 ```sh